Project-MONAI/tutorials/README.md

 If the logs show decreasing training loss and a Dice score, the setup is correct.

+**Note:** In most cases, users can run MONAI tutorials directly in Colab notebooks without additional installation.
+The steps above are mainly for resolving dependency conflicts when installing extra packages.

 #### Data

 Some notebooks will require additional data.